cwg50805/serverless_short_url/README.md

 ### Frontend
 1. Navigate to the `packages/frontend/` directory.
 2. Start the frontend development server with `pnpm sst dev`.

+## Deploy

+`pnpm sst deploy --stage prod`

+Then, it will automatically deploy to AWS service.

 ## Usage